ErmacX/ErmacX.github.io/index.md

 # ErmacX News
-[###Markdown] # Header 1 a sound, measured and serious place for balanced and thoughtful discourse

-Bullshit of the day:
+### A superior, thoughtful political quora - measured, balanced, and refined for meaningful discourse.
+___

-Here is a link to [wiki home page](https://github.com/ErmacX/ErmacX.github.io/wiki)
+Here is a link to [the General Discussion at the Wiki Home Page](https://github.com/ErmacX/ErmacX.github.io/wiki)

-Test2
-Test3
-Test4
-Test5
-Test6
+Test7

 Aren't we witnessing the most proactive and independent President of a generation trample the swamp, left in utter disbelief?